 In California, it is illegal to dispose of household hazardous waste in the trash, down the drain, or by abandonment and should instead be disposed of through a Household Hazardous Waste Program such as ours.

 Businesses that generate up to 27 gallons or 220 pounds of hazardous waste per month, or 2.2 pounds (1 kilogram) of extremely hazardous waste per month are welcome to drop off hazardous waste at the facility.

 The most common businesses that generate hazardous waste are painters, printers, artists, builders, property managers, vehicle repair and body shops, landscape contractors and photofinishing shops.

 Please follow these guidelines about what we accept and how to deliver it to us.
 We’ll do our best to make it easy and convenient for you.

 You will need to obtain a Hazardous Waste ID number before you contact us to schedule an appointment.
 This number, issued by the California Department of Toxic Substance Control (California ID Number), identifies each handler of hazardous waste on hazardous waste manifests and other paperwork.
 The ID Number enables regulators to track the waste from its origin to final disposal (“cradle to grave.”)
-For more information, read this Type of Hazardous Waste Generators in California pdf.
+For more information, visit the Hazardous Waste Generators page.

 Ready to get your Number?